jhx0/playbook-collection/README.md

-Playbook collection vor various tasks and operating systems
+Playbook collection for various tasks and operating systems